 Recommended Hardware

-In order to run an Ethereum node with our images, you will need a Raspberry Pi 4, an Orange Pi 5, an Odroid M1 or a Rock 5B Board with some additional components.
+In order to run an Ethereum node with our images, you will need one of these devices:

 Tip

-We strongly recommend Rock 5B or Orange Pi 5 boards or to run an Ethereum full/staking node.
+We strongly recommend NanoPC T6, Rock 5B or Orange Pi 5 Plus boards to run an Ethereum full/staking node.

 This is the recommended hardware to run an Execution Layer client + Consensus Layer client.
 If you don’t know what an Ethereum node is, please visit the User Guide section.